nazmulidris/developerlife.com/_posts/2021-03-04-customize-ubuntu.md

 ### 2. Gnome User Themes

 Another big change that you can make in GNOME is changing the theme.
 This changes the look and feel of the entire operating system.
 You can also change icon sets as well.

 One of my favorite theme and icon sets is Nordic.
+The following are the steps you have to follow to install it.
+You can repeat similar steps for any other themes that you like.
 You can download the theme and icon set from [here](https://www.gnome-look.org/p/1267246/).
-Here are the steps you then have to follow.

 1. Download the theme file [`Nordic-darker.tar.xz`](https://www.gnome-look.org/p/1267246/startdownload?file_id=1614716124&file_name=Nordic-darker.tar.xz&file_type=application/x-xz&file_size=829400)